-0. X-Phi on Free Will
+0. X-Phi on Free Will; Van Halen and the Brown M&Ms

 I. Freedom and Error - An Overview

 At the beginning of the Fourth Meditation, Descartes confronts a serious puzzle in the problem of error.
 Once he establishes that we are both created and preserved by an infinitely good God, the possibility of error seems unlikely, despite the fact that we often appear to err.